zuzwoj/opengl-starter/README.md

 ## Build
 *Currently a workaround*

-Possible to build in Visual Studio with some manual adjustments in lines 134, 141 of .vcproj (paths to dependencies)
+Possible to build in Visual Studio with some manual adjustments in .vcproj (paths to dependencies)